 Facebook and social media, in general, have significantly changed the communication and business landscape.
 With billions of users worldwide, Facebook is more than just a communication platform.
 It's an effective tool that helps businesses reach large audiences, tailor messages to target audiences, and manage marketing efforts on budget.
 Facebook ads offer flexibility and precision, allowing companies to get just those people who are likely to be interested in their products or services.

-Top 5 Social Media Platforms According to Social Media Examiner's 2021 Survey:
+Top 5 Social Media Platforms According to Social Media Examiner's 2021 Survey

 Facebook: 93% of marketers use Facebook as their primary social media platform to market their business, with 60% stating that Facebook offers the best return on investment (ROI).